SCOPELabUTA/SCOPELabUTA.github.io/_pages/publications.md

 * **Refining Alloy-Based Mutation Operators to Reflect Common Mistakes**
 A. Jovanovic, M.N.
 Patwary, A. Sullivan
-_Ihe 13th International Conference on Formal Methods in Software Engineering_
+_The 13th International Conference on Formal Methods in Software Engineering_
 (FormaliSE 2025) To Appear.
 * **Is More or Less Automation Better?
 An Investigation into the LLM4TDD Process**
 S. Piya, A.Samadi, A.Sullivan